Apocalypse Zero: Manga

 The Apocalypse Zero manga series was written and illustrated by Takayuki Yamaguchi.
 It was originally serialized in the Akita Shoten magazine Weekly Shōnen Champion from 1994 to 1996.
 A total of 11 tankōbon (chapter collections) volumes were published by Akita Shoten.
 An English translation of the manga was published as a graphic novel in the US by Media Blasters beginning on January 19, 2005.
 The manga was sold shrink wrapped, presumably due to the large amount of violence.
 Only six of the original 11 volumes were translated and released, as Media Blasters chose to cease publication of the series in early 2007.

 The manga was published in Italy by Dynamic Italia, flipping it in a left-to-right format.

 From 2010 to 2014, Yamaguchi wrote Exoskull Zero, a reboot of Apocalypse Zero featuring a similar protagonist in a slightly different plot.
 It was published in Akita Shoten's Champion Red magazine.

+From 2015 to 2021, Yamaguchi wrote Efu no Shichinin ("The Seven of Efu"), a prequel of Exoskull Zero.